Friday, 29 January 2010

 GL: Are you first and foremost a promoter?
 Was your Redline / Makeout sessions clubnights one of the first Dubstep nights in SF?

 K: No, I am first and foremost a DJ.
 No, Grime City was the first; my respect goes out to them!
 Redline has been very successful and I am very proud to be a part of that!

 GL: You're very established as a Dubstep DJ in SF.
 How'd you describe your DJ sets?
 You dance a bit too behind the decks which is entertaining to watch.

 K: HAHA!
 You gotta have fun and show that you love what you do!
 My sets are dependent on the time I play, I love being diverse and love that Dubstep is so diverse aswell.

 GL: I'll get this out of the way.
 You're part of a strong female presence within Dubstep, with the likes of Mary Anne Hobbs, Ikonika, Kito, Vaccine, & Ultraviolet.
 In terms of crowds, I went to Croydub the other week and it looked like a nearly 50/50 male : female ratio.

-Is it just over analysis bollocks or do you think there's something inherently attractive or accessible about Dubstep to a) promoters, producers etc such as yourself and b) to females generally?
+Is it just over analysis bollocks or do you think there's something inherently attractive or accessible about Dubstep (or more so than other genres) to a) promoters, producers etc such as yourself within the scene and b) to females generally?
 Obviously you're the spokesperson to your entire gender!

 K: Yes, there seems to be a more ‘open arms’ feeling towards women, I appreciate that feeling.
 Women I think find the music very sexy and it def shows because you really feel sub bass in the lower areas which gets to more ‘bumpin & grinding’ … never a bad thing!